Tessa’s Recipe Rundown

 How to Make Oatmeal Chocolate Chip Cookies

-How to Make Soft, Chewy Oatmeal Chocolate Chip Cookies
+How to Make Soft, Chewy Cookies

 What Kind of Oats are Best for Oatmeal Cookies?

 You can use old-fashioned or quick-cooking oats in this recipe.
 Quick-cooking oats are smaller in size and will provide a more uniform texture, whereas old-fashioned oats will provide a more craggy, rough texture.
-Oats tend to zap moisture in any recipe, which is why simply adding them into your favorite chocolate chip cookie recipe typically won’t work.

-- Milk chocolate chips (will make the cookies slightly sweeter)
+- Milk chocolate chips – will make the cookies slightly sweeter

-- Butterscotch chips (will make the cookies slightly sweeter)
+- Butterscotch chips – will make the cookies slightly sweeter

-- Raisins (if you must!)
+- Raisins – if you must!

 - Any other mix-ins you like!
 Just keep to the same overall weight of mix-ins in the recipe as written for best results.